 - Studies your material and the specific features of the text in depth

-- Agrees on the price, taking repetitions into consideration and calculating any discounts
+- Agrees on the price, taking repetitions into consideration

 - Chooses a team of translators and editors with the necessary specialisms;

 - Controls deadlines;

 - Takes care of quality, formatting and consistency of the completed translations

 - Maintains the glossary and translation memory